~rari’s custom PSP EBOOT skins~

 Altron, 2001

 Cleopatra Fortune is one of my favourite games ever, and anything I own that can play video games must have a copy of it to be complete.
 Sadly, no current fork of MAME or FinalBurn on the PSP has an implementation of the arcade version, so Altron’s very much imperfect PlayStation port has to do.
 I mean, it’s not bad, I don’t think any Altron game is, but if you’re used to the arcade version you know this isn’t the real thing as soon as you grasp the controller.
-I run the Japanese version because, as creepy as they are when you stop and think about them, Cleopatra Fortune isn’t Cleopatra Fortune without the screen-tall Patra-ko drawings you get when you manage to clear the board.
+I run the Japanese version because, well, Cleopatra Fortune isn’t Cleopatra Fortune without the screen-tall Patra-ko drawings you get when you manage to clear the board.
 The American version had those removed, and the PAL version was made by the worst of budget publishers that managed to break the game’s sound, and everybody knows that Cleopatra Fortune isn’t Cleopatra Fortune without Shinin’ Queen.

 Finger Flashing (NTSC-J) (T+En)